yamatt/blog/content/blog/safety-and-security.md

 Many people make poorly informed risk-based decisions by interfering with their smoke alarms.
 Covering them or taking the battery out if they go off too often such as when cooking, or if they want to smoke indoors.

-For the UK the regulations used to say that when adding a loft extension to your house, that all doors were replaced with firedoors that self close.
+For the UK the regulations used to say that, when adding a loft extension to your house, that all doors were replaced with firedoors that self close.

-This lead to people propping the doors open.
-So the regulations were changed to install smoke alarms that are linked on all floors.
+People found all the doors in your house being closed was inconvenient, this lead to people propping the doors open.
+So the regulations were changed to install smoke alarms in all rooms that are linked.

 This is incredibly sensible and pragmatic advice that responds to people's real-world usage of safety equipment.